makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 Alexa responds with "Titanic was directed by James Cameron”.
 Great!
 And, because we’re storing the movie title in the Session Attributes, our users can continue querying:

-> Alexa, who starred in that?
+> Alexa, who starred in that

 Alexa responds with a list of cast members for the 1997 movie _Titanic_.
 And, because we’ve added a Session-clearing intent, users can ask: